lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/5-connect.md

 Doesn't require VPC peering; no route tables, NAT gateways, internet gateways, etc.

 Requires a Network Load Balancer on the service VPC and an ENI on the customer VPC.

+If you see a question asking about peering VPCs to tens, hundreds, or thousands of customer VPCs, think of AWS PrivateLink.

 ![](./images/privatelink.png)